-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious vessels.
-Navy sailors and Marine veterans who served aboard Tarawa class ships (LHA-1 through LHA-5) and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious ships.
+Engineering ratings and other crew members who served aboard Tarawa-class ships and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

 The asbestos-containing products documented on U.S. Navy vessels and at shipyards are catalogued by manufacturer on AsbestosIndex.
 These records cross-reference which companies supplied which materials and to which facilities.

-Navy Ratings Most Exposed to Asbestos Aboard Tarawa Class
+Navy Ratings Most Exposed to Asbestos Aboard Tarawa-Class LHA Ships

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: